coderofsalvation/personality-insights/index.md

 For more information about how you can benefit from the service, see [Use cases](/docs/services/personality-insights/usecases.html).

 ## Language support
-{: #languages}
+{: #languages-index}

 The service supports the following languages.
 You can use any combination of supported languages for the request and response, but all input text must be in the same language.
-For more information, see [Specifying request and response languages](/docs/services/personality-insights/input.html#languages).
+For more information, see [Specifying request and response languages](/docs/services/personality-insights/input.html#languages-input).

 <table style="width:75%">
   <caption>Table 1.
 Supported languages</caption>